 Juice Fast

-I used to hate juice fasting because it would make me too “hungry”.
+In the past, I hated juice fasting because it would make me too “hungry.”
 Of course, it wasn’t hunger because I am not actually referring to juice fasting, but juice feasting.
-Juice feasting isn’t for everyone because if you struggle with any form of insulin resistance, you will find it almost impossible to survive on juice only for a few days and, besides, you have better options available to “cleanse”.
+Juice feasting isn’t for everyone because if you struggle with any form of insulin resistance, you will find it almost impossible to survive on juice only for a few days, and, besides, you have better options available to “cleanse.”

 After a few months of intermittent fasting and maybe one or two modified fasts or keto cycles, you will notice a significant decrease in food cravings.
-You learn what true hunger means and it won’t bother you as much.
+You learn what actual hunger means, and it won’t bother you as much.
 At this point, you are ready for a juice fast.
-I love the occasional juice fast because it makes me feel amazing about how I am nourishing my body.
+I love the occasional juice fast because it makes me feel fabulous about how I am nourishing my body.
 My energy level is excellent, my skin clears up, and it resets my taste buds.

 Read Juice Fast for 3 Days (My Recipes and My Results) for your full meal plan, recipes, and grocery shopping list.